Automate PayPal Integration Tasks from PowerShell

 Easy-to-use PayPal client enables .NET-based applications to easily consume PayPal Transactions, Orders, Sales, Invoices, etc.

-Are you looking for a quick and easy way to access PayPal data from PowerShell?
-We show how to use the Cmdlets for PayPal and the CData ADO.NET Provider for PayPal to connect to PayPal data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access PayPal data from PowerShell?
+This article demonstrates how to utilize the PayPal Cmdlets for tasks like connecting to PayPal data, automating operations, downloading data, and more.

 The CData Cmdlets for PayPal are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to PayPal.

-The cmdlets are not only a PowerShell interface to the PayPal API, but also an SQL interface; this tutorial shows how to use both to retrieve PayPal data.
+The Cmdlets are not only a PowerShell interface to PayPal, but also an SQL interface; this tutorial shows how to use both to retrieve PayPal data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for PayPal.
 To access PayPal data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for PayPal.

-After obtaining the needed connection properties, accessing PayPal data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing PayPal data in PowerShell can be enabled in three steps.

 The provider surfaces tables from two PayPal APIs.
 The APIs use different authentication methods.